willdahlgreen/nicar2022_qgis2/README.md

 ## Filtering shapefiles

 For this first exercise, let's load in our counties `georgia_county_population_shapefile.shp` shapefile into QGIS.

 You can do this either by dragging the `.shp` file into QGIS or by going to the QGIS Menu bar, selecting `Open data source manager > Vector`, then browse to the shapefile in the folder of the same name, which is inside the `geography` folder.

 ![Adding a shapefile into QGIS](screenshots/qgis2_scrn1_adding_shapefile_into_qgis.png)

+Let's then give it a bit of contrast by double-clicking the shapefile and under `fill` selecting `gray 3 fill`.

 You will find that there will be times when you only want to use a portion of the data included in your shapefile.

 For example in our case, we have a shapefile with all counties in Georgia (`georgia_county_population_shapefile.shp`), but say we just want to look at the county with the most people, Fulton.

 As with most things in QGIS, there is more than  one single way to filter your data, so if you come across another way or are used to working in a different process, then that completely fine.